openstack/security-doc/security-guide/source/shared-file-systems/share-acl.rst

     By default, when a share is created and has its export location, the Shared File Systems service expects that nobody can access the share by mounting it.
-Pay attention that the share driver you use can change this configuration, or it can be directly changed on the share storage.
-To ensure the access to the share, check the mounting config for the export protocol.
+Please note that the share driver you use can change this configuration, or it can be directly changed on the share storage.
+To ensure access to the share, check the mounting config for the export protocol.

-When the share is just created there are no created access rules and expected permission to mount a share.
-This is obtained by the mounting config for the certain export protocol.
-For example, for the NFS protocol there is ``exportfs`` command or ``/etc/exports`` file on the storage which controls each remote share and the hosts that can access it.
+When a share is just created there are no default access rules associated with it and permission to mount it.
+This could be seen in mounting config for export protocol in use.
+For example, there is an NFS command ``exportfs`` or ``/etc/exports`` file on the storage which controls each remote share and defines hosts that can access it.
 It is empty if nobody can mount a share.
-For the remote CIFS server there is ``net conf list`` command which shows the configuration.
-The parameter ``hosts deny`` should be set by the share driver to ``0.0.0.0/0`` which means that that hosts are denied to mount the share.
+For a remote CIFS server there is ``net conf list`` command which shows the configuration. ``hosts deny`` parameter should be set by the share driver to ``0.0.0.0/0`` which means that any host is denied to mount the share.

 Using the Shared File Systems service, you can grant or deny access to a share